"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Use Cases

+\subsection{What Is the Representation Difference Between the Robust MPTs Pruned Models and Others (Dense and Retrained)?}

-MPTs method has been proven~\cite{diffenderfer2021multiprize} to produce compact models, which not only have high prediction accuracy and small model size but also models that are significantly more robust to various data corruptions than regular weight trained models\footnote[1]{\href{https://robustbench.github.io/div\_cifar10\_corruptions\_heading} \url{https://robustbench.github.io/div\_cifar10\_corruptions\_heading}}.
-However, it is still unclear why and how MPT approach achieves such a performance gain.
-Here, we show that our visualization tool can help develop hypothesis towards answering this question by comparing the latent spaces' geometric structure between the traditional weight trained VGG16 and the VGG16 model generated by MPT.
-We then carry out a simple quantitative verification of the hypothesis -- the insights learned with our analysis can be crucial for future development of robust models.
+\major{The use case in section 7.1 gives hints about the reaction of different pruned models over multiple evaluation benchmarks.
+However, it does not give details about the difference between retrained models and MPTs pruned models.
+The MPTs method has been proven~\cite{diffenderfer2021multiprize} to produce compact models, which not only have high prediction accuracy and small model size but also models that are significantly more robust to various data corruptions than regular weight-trained models\footnote[1]{\href{https://robustbench.github.io/div\_cifar10\_corruptions\_heading} \url{https://robustbench.github.io/div\_cifar10\_corruptions\_heading}}.
+However, it is still unclear why and how the MPT approach achieves such a performance gain.
+Here, we show that our visualization tool can help develop hypotheses about answering this question by comparing the latent spaces' geometric structures of the traditional weight-trained VGG16, the retrained VGG16 model with a certain pruning ratio, and the VGG16 model generated by MPT.}

+\major{From Fig.~\ref{fig:use_case_7_2} \textcircled{ {a}}, the visualization result reveals the significant geometric disparity of the model's feature representation.
+The related models are numbered for reference.
+To examine this in more geometric detail, we use the global geometric view to understand the difference between models.}